 In 1991, Catherine Faherty began a social group to bring autistic/Asperger adults together in the Asheville area to meet one another with the purpose of nurturing self-understanding and developing friendship – this group was among the first of its kind, and continued uninterrupted until 2015.

 As far back as the 1990’s Catherine Faherty championed the right of autistic individuals to speak for themselves – and urged other professionals to listen.
 Shortly after beginning the “Social Group” in Asheville, Catherine felt strongly that one of the most important professional growth experiences for professionals and parents is to listen to autistic people.
 Consequently, an outgrowth of this early Social Group for Adults was to include the “Adult Autism Panel Discussion” as part of Asheville TEACCH’s training programs, as early as 1991.
-Extremely rare (truly unheard of at that time in teacher trainings) this intimate panel discussion was consistently rated as the most favorite and eye-opening experience by teachers.
+Extremely rare (truly unheard of at that time in teacher trainings) this intimate panel discussion was consistently rated as the favorite and eye-opening experience by teachers.

 Catherine went on to initiate new types of groups at the Asheville TEACCH Center: one which encouraged older autistic adults to serve as mentors to younger individuals; a Happiness Study Group; women’s groups; and groups for Spanish-speaking parents.
 In partnership with her colleague Carolyn Ogburn, Catherine Faherty developed a group for newly diagnosed adults and their family members; and self-advocacy study groups for teens and adults on the spectrum, attended with their advocacy partners.